-Primary Waves (P Waves): Alternating compressions ('pushes') and dilations ('pulls') in the same direction as the wave is propagating.
-P waves are the first arriving energy, smaller and higher frequency than S waves.
+Primary Waves (P Waves): Alternating compressions ('pushes') and dilations ('pulls') in the same

 Secondary Waves (S Waves): Alternating transverse motions perpendicular to the direction of propagation.

 Slower than P waves.

 Rayleigh Waves (R Waves): Motion is both in the direction of propagation and perpendicular (in a vertical plane).
 R waves are also dispersive, and amplitudes decrease with depth.